 If the creditor receives a judgment, the statute of limitations for collecting the judgment is twenty years.

-If your New York business has debts that remain unpaid, it is important to consult an attorney, who will help you determine the best avenue to take to collect your debt.
+If your New York business has debts that remain unpaid, it is important, often, to consult an attorney in New York, who will help you determine the best avenue to take to collect on your debt.

 - Federal Government Considering New Debt Collection Rules

 - Investment in Distressed Assets in New York: Purchasing an Asset in Bankruptcy or via a UCC Foreclosure

 - Collecting Unpaid Invoices in New York: New York Collection Law Basics